-Continuing Education for Paraprofessionals in Healthcare, Education & Community Services · Dharma Consulting LLC
+Continuing Education for Paraprofessionals in Healthcare, Education & Community Services

 This 12-workshop continuing education curriculum is designed for paraprofessionals in healthcare, education, and community services — including Traditional Health Workers, Peer Support Specialists, Behavioral Health Skills Trainers, and frontline paraprofessionals across helping disciplines.
 Each workshop is aligned to OHA THW core competencies and built around the real challenges of frontline paraprofessional work.

-Designed for paraprofessionals across healthcare, education, and community services
+Paraprofessionals across healthcare, education, and community services

 Click any course to view the description and learning objectives